alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 }
 ```

-Like the filtering code, this is written in a generic way -- it can be used for any list of items, and any list of sort orders.
+This function works with any list of items and sort orders, making it easy to reuse across different sites.
 I only have to define the list of sort orders once.
-In the past I've made the mistake of not having a single source of truth for the ways I sort items, and then different bits of my codebase get out-of-sync.

-Having them defined once makes it easy to add new sort orders, and to write a component that creates a dropdown menu to pick the sort order:
+This approach makes it easy to add new sort orders, and to write a component that renders a dropdown menu to pick the sort order:

 ```javascript
 /*